sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

 validation captures via a Latin hypercube over the knobs, then hands rounds off to the **Active Learning** tab.
-"Start round" runs `python -m nam.capture.al_runner` against the project folder as a background process; each round regenerates the AL configs from `capture_project.json` fresh (`ny` 32768, batch size auto-sized to hit ~30 optimizer steps per epoch for the current capture-set size — with the machine's GPU/CPU memory only as an upper cap — the learning rate scaled to that batch, and each knob's `step`/`avoid_zero` honored in the proposals).
+"Start round" runs `python -m nam.capture.al_runner` against the project folder as a background process; each round regenerates the AL configs from `capture_project.json` fresh (`ny` 22050, physical batch auto-sized to use 75% of each GPU's available VRAM, and gradient accumulation chosen to approximate PANAMA's effective batch of 512).
+Each member records the resolved plan in `batch_plan.json`; knob `step` and `avoid_zero` metadata are honored in the proposals.
 Proposals from a finished round import back into the project as pending train captures automatically (and the tab offers to import any left over when you reopen a project).